Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami is 7-3 against the spread and 8-2 overall in its last 10 games.
+- The Heat are 8-2 against the spread and 7-3 overall in their last 10 contests.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.